impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 "${RBENV_ROOT}/versions/${version}/bin/"*
 ```

 For example, if `version` is `2.7.5`, then the directory looks like `"${RBENV_ROOT}/versions/2.7.5/bin/"*`.
-The asterisk at the end indicates that we're using a pattern known as either "filename expansion" or ["globbing"](https://web.archive.org/web/20230317225431/https://tldp.org/LDP/abs/html/globbingref.html){:target="_blank" rel="noopener"}.
+The asterisk at the end indicates that we're using a pattern known as either "filename expansion" or ["globbing"](https://web.archive.org/web/20230317225431/https://tldp.org/LDP/abs/html/globbingref.html){:target="_blank" rel="noopener" }.
 When used with a `for` loop like we're doing here, it means that we're iterating over each file in the `${RBENV_ROOT}/versions/2.7.5/bin/` directory.

 Lastly, for each file in the directory, we use the parameter expansion pattern `"${file##*/}"` to take just the filename, removing any directory path that precedes it.
 So `/Users/myusername/.rbenv/versions/2.7.5/bin/rails` becomes just `rails`.